 Discovering & Choosing the Best Keywords

-- Understand the Buying Cycle: You will want to attract visitor who are in a buying mindset as well as those in a researching mindset.
+- Understand the Buying Cycle: You will want to attract visitors who are in a buying mindset as well as those in a researching mindset.

 - Buyer Keywords: For your foundational/catalog pages (products, services, categories), you’ll want to target “buyer” keywords.
 Buyers type head terms (short/general phrases) that describe the type of product or service they are looking for (i.e. – “men’s shoes”), as well as long-tail keywords (specific multi-word phrases such as exact product names) into search engines Buyers are mostly looking for the right product, the best price and a trustworthy website to purchase from.
 They already know what they want to buy, so you want to rank highly in order to sell it to them.